Misdiagnosis and Medical Malpractice Claims

 applied, the condition can worsen, leading sometimes to a serious illness.

 The condition can progress to a point where it cannot be treated successfully.

 If you were misdiagnosed and suffered serious consequences, contact

 The Moore Law Firm.
 We are located in Cincinnati, OH, and are one of the premier

 personal injury law firms serving the Midwest.

 Our founder has the highest possible AV® Preeminent rating from Martindale-Hubbell®.
+Both and

-Both and Don Moore and Dan Moore are rated
+Dan Moore are rated

 10.0 by Avvo.
 Don has been listed as an